abhiBose27/trading_chart/README.md

 # Trading Chart

 Trading Chart consisting of OHLCV live data along with the live orderbook from Binance websockets and REST API.
-Features include changing the time period of the candlestick from 1s to 1month, live visualisation of the performance of all the spot market coins from Binance.
+Features include changing the time period of the candlesticks from 1second to 1month, live visualisation of the performance of all the spot market coins from Binance.
+Tech stack involving D3.js, Bootstrap.

 # Getting Started